pahagon/otp-labs/README.md

 # OTP Labs
-OTP Labs is a demo application built with Elixir and OTP to show how to integrate Distributed Elixir on Kubernetes with Horde, LibCluster, and Distillery.
+OTP Labs is a demo application built with Elixir and OTP to show how to integrate Distributed Elixir on Kubernetes with Horde and LibCluster.

 ## OTP
 OTP stands for Open Telecom Platform, although it's not that much about telecom